shellytalis/policy-model-tutorial/textAssets.md

 * 27 - my_comment_is - describes the content of the placeholder of the input

+---

 Attached below are photos of the course of the interview.
 In each image, the attribute is surrounded by its number.

 Note - Some attributes appear in only one web component.

+^only relevant for default WC
+^^only relevant for Chat WC

+---

 ### In case of *"Default"* web component